 Programmatic Requirements

-shall:
+PCLB shall

-Maintain a link on the website to the home page for the OEL website, the local early learning coalition website and the DCF website.
+Maintain a link on the PCLB website to the home page for the OEL website, the local early learning coalition website and the DCF website.

 Coordinate with OEL and the ELC to make all information related to the regulatory status of SR providers available through the DCF website.